smue-smue/ExerciseLookup/README.md

 ## Usage
 1. **Setting Up**:
    - Ensure you have Python installed on your system.
-   - Install the necessary dependencies, such as `pandas`, to run the script.
+   - Install the necessary dependencies, such as `pandas` or `openpyxl`, to run the script.

 2. **Running the Tool**:
    - Place your Python exercise files in a directory.